Plain English Breakdown

 Limits and Unknowns

-- The bill does not specify how much money will be collected by this new tax.
+- The bill does not state how much money will be collected or exactly how much participant contributions will decrease.